 Interpreter Licensure Board

-The Interpreter Licensure Board consists of seven (7) members appointed by the IDHHC Director.
-The Board provides recommendations to the IDHHC Director on issues related to the Interpreter for the Deaf Licensure Act of 2007.
-More information on the Interpreter Licensure Board and the Licensure Act can be found under the Interpreter Licensure & Testing page.
+The Interpreter Licensure Board consists of seven (7) members appointed by the Commission Director.
+The Board provides recommendations to the Commission Director on issues related to the Interpreter for the Deaf Licensure Act of 2007.
+For more information, please visit Interpreter Licensure Board & Meeting Information.